Virus variant from South Africa detected in US for 1st time - WTMJ

 The arrival of the variant shows that “the fight against this deadly virus is far from over,” Dr. Brannon Traxler, South Carolina’s interim public health director, said in a statement.
 “While more COVID-19 vaccines are on the way, supplies are still limited.
 Every one of us must recommit to the fight by recognizing that we are all on the front lines now.
 We are all in this together.”

-Viruses are constantly mutating, and coronavirus variants are circulating around the globe, but scientists are primarily concerned with the emergence of three.
-Other variants first reported in the United Kingdom and Brazil were previously confirmed in the U.S. Researchers believe these three variants may spread more easily.
+Viruses constantly mutate, and coronavirus variants are circulating around the globe, but scientists are primarily concerned with the emergence of three that researchers believe may spread more easily.
+Other variants first reported in the United Kingdom and Brazil were previously confirmed in the U.S.

 As the variants bring a potential for greater infection risks in the U.S., pandemic-weary lawmakers in several states are pushing back against mask mandates, business closures and other protective restrictions ordered by governors.

 States including Arizona, Michigan, Ohio, Maryland, Kentucky and Indiana are weighing proposals to limit their governors’ abilities to impose emergency restrictions.
-The Wisconsin Legislature was expected to vote on repealing the governor’s mask mandate.
-Pennsylvania lawmakers are considering a constitutional amendment to strip its governor of many of his emergency powers.
+Wisconsin’s Republican-controlled Assembly had been expected to vote to repeal Democratic Gov. Tony Evers’ mask mandate, but lawmakers abruptly called off the vote Thursday in the face of broad criticism and out of concern it would jeopardize more than $49 million in federal aid.
+Pennsylvania lawmakers are considering a constitutional amendment to strip the governor of many of his emergency powers.

 In South Carolina, the state health agency said the variant was found in one person from the state’s coastal region and another in its northeastern corner.
 The state gave little other information, citing privacy concerns, though Traxler said neither of the people was contagious any longer.